frctl/fractal-docs/docs/guide/cli/commands-reference.md

 ## Global commands

 The default installation of Fractal CLI tool provides one **global** command.
-Note that global commands *cannot* be run when in ~@TODOLINK @interactive', 'interactive mode') }} or within an existing Fractal project.
+Note that global commands *cannot* be run when in [interactive mode](./interactive-mode.html) or within an existing Fractal project.

 ### new